• Skip to primary navigation

 You're still going to build up the flavors first, but we're doing it a tad differently and letting the pressure cooker do most of the work.

-• Add the onions or garlic, potatoes, bell pepper, chopped Parsley, and season with a few pinches of salt, black pepper, and 1 teaspoon onion powder;
+• Add the onions or garlic, potatoes, bell pepper, and chopped Parsley, and season with a few pinches of salt, black pepper, and 1 teaspoon of onion powder.

-• Taste the broth and adjust seasoning, if preferred;
+• Taste the broth and adjust the seasoning, if preferred.

 A tomato based vegetable soup with potatoes served in a wooden bowls, topped with grated Parmesan cheese and served with pieces of bread on the side.

-I store cooled leftover vegetable soup into individual airtight glass containers.
+• Store cooled leftover vegetable soup in an airtight container.
 It lasts at least up to 3 to 4 days in the fridge.

 Make it for dinner